-To me, all emotions are necessary to maintain a balance and appreciation.
+To me, all emotions are necessary to maintain balance and appreciation.
 I have learned that life is too short to neglect the negative feelings and deny them.
-Without things like pain, anger, fear and greed, how could we possibly recognize the beauty of love?
+Without things like pain, anger, fear, and greed, how could we possibly recognize the beauty of love?

 This story is a segment written by Julian Vazquez from his upcoming novel Count Me Down; the story of how Korey’s life (and death) intersected with that of his own, and the impact that he had on an entire community.